-The Dioceses within the Province of Jerusalem and the Middle East are fundraising to supporting those impacted by the COVID19 pandemic in their diocese.
+The Dioceses within the Province of Jerusalem and the Middle East and the Province of Alexandria are fundraising to supporting those impacted by the COVID19 pandemic in their diocese.

 Many in their communities have lost their income due to the lack of tourism and pilgrimages along with those on daily wages such as labourers who are now unemployed.
 In addition, the call on the diocesan refugee ministries has increased due to the restrictions and government policy.
 In all three dioceses they are reaching out to the poor and sick in their communities through food parcels/meals programmes and providing spiritual support and encouragement.